Code-the-Dream-School/node-essentials/assignments/assignment9-testing.md

 Add the following tests:

-35. A string in that array starts with "jwt=".
+35. A string in the cookie array starts with "jwt=".

 36. That string contains "HttpOnly;".
 (This is a security test!)

-37. The returned data has the expected name.
+37. The returned data from the register has the expected name.

 38. The returned data contains a csrfToken.

 39. A logon attempt with a bad password returns a 401.

 40. You can't register with an email address that is already registered.

-41. You can register an additional user.

-42. You can logon as that new user.

 43. You can now logoff.